erickoch3/udacity-cloud-devops-capstone/README.md

 5. Create a Replicaset
 We specify a replicaset for our deployment in our kubernetes folder named `clustering-deploy.yaml`.
 Upon deploying this replicaset, kubernetes will automatically create two pods with our container running.
+We use the blue-green version to specify a particular deployment.

+We use envsubst to set the color.

+`./kubernetes/deploy-blue-green.sh blue`

 6. Create a Load Balancer to expose the deployment
 We create a Cluster IP with Kubernetes using our `loadbalancer.yml` manifest.

-`kubectl create -f kubernetes/loadbalancer.yaml`
+`kubectl create -f kubernetes/loadbalancer.yaml` `./kubernetes/update_load_balancer.sh blue`

 7. Create Ingress Controls
 We need to set up an Ingress service on Kubernetes to ensure external requests can access any webpage.
 We'll use `ingress.yaml`.